bdamota/README-Generator/README-demo.md

 - JavaScript, HTML, CSS, Bootstrap

 ## Installation:
-Clone repository.
+Clone respository.

 ## Usage:
-A way to use would be to test potential employess for necessary coding knowledge.
+A use example would be to test potential employees for general coding knowledge.

 ## License:
 This project is covered under the MIT License.
 For more information visit: https://choosealicense.com/.